ghra/md2conf/README.md

 ### Additional usage information

 * The title of the page is determined by the contents of the first <h1> element.
+* The username may be the email address or the actual username in confluence.
+You can find it out by mentioning yourself.
+(Should be double-checked)

 ### Information, Note and Warning Macros